josedlujan/Turing-community-github-challenges/Community_Github_Challenges_3/README.md

 # Sum of even numbers *Challenge 2*

-Write a function in Python that allows you to add even numbers.
+Write a function that allows you to add even numbers.
 The function must have the name sum_pairs.
 The function must receive as an argument a list of integers.
 The function must return the sum of all positive even numbers in the list.